Rrtk2/PPMI-ML-Cognition-PD/CONTRIBUTING.md

 - Please describe the issue clearly

 #### How to contact those in charge of the project
-To contact me, please send an email to ra.reijnders@maastrichtuniversity.nl.
+For more information please send an email to Ehsan Pishva (e.pishva@maastrichtuniversity.nl), Joshua Harvey (J.D.Harvey@exeter.ac.uk) or Rick Reijnders (ra.reijnders@maastrichtuniversity.nl).

 #### Links to any external documentation or websites
-No links or external documentation.
+See the links in the [readme](https://github.com/Rrtk2/PPMI-ML-Cognition-PD#readme) file!